-The dimensions of the "environment factors" under conditions of uncertainty that are likely to influence an organization's performance over time are 11 ?
-Environmental turbulence: Unpredictable changes in the complexity of an organization's environment (not similar to a "dynamic" environment since the extent of change is unexpected).
-It is characterized by the:
+The dimensions of the "environment factors" under conditions of uncertainty that are likely to influence an organization's performance over time are11:

-o Ability to stay on top of business trends and quickly respond to changing market needs (this is critical for superior performance). o Utilization of many and different types of resources in order to respond to the level of turbulence in the environment.

-?
-Environmental munificence: The extent to which the prevailing business "environment" can support sustained growth.
-Relative to this notion it is noted, that:

-o Absence of munificence puts pressure on organizations to reduce investments in outside in and spanning of resources. o The competitive position of an organisation is affected by how environmental munificence affects the relationship between outside-in and spanning resources.

-?
-Environmental complexity: This refers to the heterogeneity and range of an industry and/or an organization's activities.
-It refers to the: 11 See also (Wade & Hulland, 2004).
+- Environmental turbulence: Unpredictable changes in the complexity of an organization's environment (not similar to a "dynamic" environment since the extent of change is unexpected).
+It is characterized by the: - Ability to stay on top of business trends and quickly respond to changing market needs (this is critical for superior performance). - Utilization of many and different types of resources in order to respond to the level of turbulence in the environment. - Environmental munificence: The extent to which the prevailing business "environment" can support sustained growth.
+Relative to this notion it is noted, that: - Absence of munificence puts pressure on organizations to reduce investments in outside in and spanning of resources. - The competitive position of an organisation is affected by how environmental munificence affects the relationship between outside-in and spanning resources. - Environmental complexity: This refers to the heterogeneity and range of an industry and/or an organization's activities.
+It refers to the:

+© 2017 Global Journals Inc. (US)

-o Complexity of the surrounding environment that makes it difficult for firms to both identify and understand the key drivers of an organization's performance, and o Link between key resources and superior performance, which -under conditions of high environmental complexity -will tend to be stronger and more enduring.
+- Complexity of the surrounding environment that makes it difficult for firms to both identify and understand the key drivers of an organization's performance, and - b Link between key resources and superior performance, which - under conditions of high environmental complexity - will tend to be stronger and more enduring.